Updated on July 12, 2021 by Ivana

 In 2018, big data was positioned as the best hiring method by 50% of the professionals, according to the Global Recruiting Trends survey.
 In addition, big data plays an important role in data-driven talent acquisition as it increases the retention of employees by 56%.
 Also, skill gaps are better determined, as reported by 50% of the recruiters, and 50% of the hiring professionals mentioned that they made better offers.

-Of course, there are also financial aspects of recruiting that go into hiring, onboarding, inducting, training, and offboarding a candidate, all of which put a financial weight on the company.
-Therefore, talent acquisition experts tend to find cost-effective methods for talent recruitment and this is where big data comes into play.
+Of course, there are also financial aspects of recruiting that goes into hiring, onboarding, inducting, employee training, and offboarding a candidate, all of which put a financial weight on the company.
+Therefore, talent acquisition experts tend to find cost-effective recruitment methods, which is where big data comes into play.